Gambling and online casinos in Morocco

 - young people and the business environment see them as an "economic opportunity."

-understanding the importance of the sector to the economy and the country's image.
+Nevertheless, the authorities do not seek a total ban, understanding the importance of the sector for the economy and the country's image.

 Prospects